openplanet-nl/nadeoapi-docs/docs/live/map-review/members-submissions.md

 **Remarks**:

 - This endpoint is only useful with tokens authenticated through Ubisoft user accounts (as opposed to dedicated server accounts).
-- The relevant `mapReviewId` can be retrieved using the [Get club activities endpoint](/live/clubs/activities).
+- The relevant `activityId` can be retrieved using the [Get club activities endpoint](/live/clubs/activities).
 - The data returned from this endpoint is largely the same data that can be accessed through the club's admin page on the [official website](https://trackmania.com).
 - The response data model is similar to the [submitted maps endpoint](/live/map-review/submitted), with this endpoint including additional map information accessible to admins, including player counts data, scores, playing time, and more.